Members Area

 Eligibility

 Open to graduate and junior or senior undergraduate students.
 Doctoral research field projects will also be considered for the GCA Award in Desert Studies, but will not have funding preference.
-Eligibility is open to U.S. Citizens and permanent residents who are enrolled in a U.S. - based institution.
+Open to U.S. Citizens and permanent residents who are currently and actively enrolled in a U.S. - based institution.
 Due to IRS restrictions, GCA is unable to fund awards for international applicants.

 Provisions